TechNetDemo/daytrader-lwas/README.md

 $ exit

-# Daytrader with Websphere Liberty
+# Create Daytrader with Websphere Liberty Container

 1. Build Docker Image with Application and Configurations